-Table 12.
+Table 13.
 Significance criteria used for identifying inclusion of indirect emissions

-Emission source Magnitude Level of influence Risk or opportunity Sector specific guidance Outsourced Employee engagement Intended Use and Users Include in inventory?
-Imported electricity 20.91 We have a medium level on influence here.
-There is opportunity to reduce further, however a certain level will be reached, where we cannot reduce this further.
-Opportunity Not applicable Not applicable Yes No Include Business travel - Transport (non- company owned vehicles) 55.39 High level of influence, however, due to the nature of the business travel is a necessity we cannot avoid.
+Emission source Magnitude Level of influence , Sector specific guidance Outsourced Employee engagement Intended Use and Users Include in inventory?
+Business travel - Transport (non- company owned vehicles) 55.39 High level of influence, however, due to the nature of the business travel is a necessity we cannot avoid.
 Opportunity and Risk.
 We need to balance the needs of our clients and the service we provide against the need to reduce our travel.
-Not applicable Not applicable Yes, to some extent No Include Transmission of energy (T&D losses) 1.86 We have a medium level on influence here.
-There is opportunity to reduce further, however a certain level will be reached, where we cannot reduce this further.
+Not applicable Not applicable Yes to some extent No Include Transmission of energy (T&D losses) 1.86 We have a medium level on influence here.
+There is opportunity to reduce further, however a certain level will be reached, where we can not reduce this further.
 Opportunity Not applicable Not applicable Yes No Include